MagdalenaPopp/2020-ws_domp/slides.md

 ## Important commands for fixing Permissions
 **PATH**
-tells the shell which directories to search for ready-to-run programs
+(=variable) tells the shell which directories to search for ready-to-run programs

 **export command**
 makes environment variables available to other programs